 Let T represent the total cost for all four sundaes.
 Since the average cost per sundae was $3.73, we can write T/4 = 3.73.
 It follows, then, that the total cost for the four sundaes was T = (4)(3.73) = $14.92.

 If the total cost determined in the previous problem includes a 5% sales tax, in cents, what was the total amount of sales tax charged for the four sundaes?

 In the previous problem, we determined that the total cost, including tax, for the four sundaes was $14.92.
 Let A represent the cost of the four sundaes before tax.
 Since the tax rate is 5%, we can write (1.05)A = 14.92 → A = 14.92/1.05.
 Dividing, we see that the cost of the four sundaes, before tax, was $14.21.
 Therefore, the total amount of sales tax charged for the four sundaes was 14.92 – 14.21 = 0.71 = 71 cents.

-None of the sundaes ordered by Isabella, Christopher, Nina and Maria had the same number of toppings.
-The number of toppings Nina added to her sundae was two fewer than the number of toppings Isabella added to hers, and two more than the number of toppings Christopher added to his.
-Maria added three more toppings to her sundae than Christopher added to his.
-Based on the previous problems, if the cost for each topping is 25 cents, how many toppings did Christopher add to his sundae?
+None of the sundaes ordered by Isabella, Marcos, Nina and Perry had the same number of toppings.
+The number of toppings Nina added to her sundae was two fewer than the number of toppings Isabella added to hers, and two more than the number of toppings Marcos added to his.
+Perry added three more toppings to her sundae than Marcos added to his.
+Based on the previous problems, if the cost for each topping is 25 cents, how many toppings did Marcos add to his sundae?

 ♦ Page 1 of the linked PDF contains PROBLEMS & SOLUTIONS.